ChainSafe/forest/documentation/src/developer_documentation/local_actions.md

 There are often cases where the jobs fail at the CI and not locally, which tends to be cumbersome to debug.
-Also, when developing an integration test it is useful to get immediate feedback instead of relying on Github Actions (which, on a side note, are sometimes down).
+Also, when developing an integration test, it is useful to get immediate feedback instead of relying on Github Actions (which, on a side note, are sometimes down).